 Kit Check more recently turned our attention to controlled substance tracking and diversion detection.
 Bluesight for Controlled Substances (BCS) was the result of directors of hospital pharmacy asking us if we could help them with a rapidly growing problem.
 BCS doesn’t involve tagged medications as the tracking is accomplished by integrating data already resident in ADCs and EMR systems but is largely inaccessible today.
 First, we pool the data between those systems and others related to controlled substance management processes.
 Then, we apply machine learning to rapidly identify discrepancies that require reconciliation and identify the problem areas (specific people, locations, medications) that correlate with diversion activity.

 The response has been tremendous.
 We encourage you to come by our booth at ASHP #1613 to see a live demostration of Bluesight for Controlled Substances.
-We are already seeing our users report that automating controlled substance audit, reconciliation, and diversion detection is delivering comparable benefits as Kit Check did for kit restocking.
+We are already seeing our users report that automating controlled substance audit, reconciliation, and drug diversion detection is delivering comparable benefits as Kit Check did for pharmacy kit restocking.
 Hospitals are catching errors immediately and addressing issues before they become bigger problems.
 They are reducing manual labor by as much as 94%.
 And, we are also helping them identify diverters based solely on their behavior patterns.

 Still a Friend to the Hospital Pharmacist